jemgodden/Connect-Four-AI/README.md

 # Connect-Four-AI

-This project is currently a work in progress!
+#### This project is currently a work in progress!!!

 # Aims

+The aims of this repository are:
+* Ensure that the entire project is created whilst adhering to proper coding practice and object-orientated programming.
-The aim of this repository is to eventually train an agent to play Connect Four against a human opponent.
+* To eventually train an agent to play Connect Four against a human opponent.
-Another aim is to ensure tht the entier project is conducted via object-orientated programming.

 # Connect Four